Coronavirus Denier Infects 14 Relatives

-Hailing from Dallas in the United States, gay Republican Tony Green had for months publicly declared Coronavirus to be nothing more than a ‘scamdemic’- that was until he threw a party on June 13 which had dire consequences from Grant’s family and friends.
+Hailing from Dallas in the United States, gay Republican Tony Green had for months publicly declared Coronavirus to be nothing more than a ‘scamdemic’- that was until he threw a party on June 13 which had dire consequences for his family and friends.

 Not one of Grant’s invitees practiced social distancing, nor did they adhere to any other medical advice, as a result all attendees contracted COVID-19.